External Advisory Board

 Downers Grove, Illinois

 Kenneth J. Hull earned a B.S. in accounting in 1958 from SIU.
 He is the retired chairman and CEO of Follett Corporation, a leading retailer and wholesaler of educational materials.
 Hull had been vice president of finance and chief financial officer, division controller, corporate controller and treasurer prior to his election as chairman, president and CEO in 1997.
-Hull is a member of the College of Business Hall of Fame and Henry J. Rehn Society.
+Hull is a member of the College of Business and Analytics Hall of Fame and Henry J. Rehn Society.
 Hull currently serves on the Board of Northwestern Publishing House, CPA Endowment of Illinois, Jane Addams Mr. Hull House Foundation, and Gottlieb Memorial Hospital.
 Previously, he had served terms as president of the Illinois CPA Society, CPA’s for the Public Interest and as a member of the American Institute of CPA’s governing council.

 President - Retired